 You’ve probably seen it or experienced it: Nonverbal slights, insults or demeaning behaviors that target individuals from traditionally marginalized groups.
 And maybe it struck a chord and made you feel uncomfortable in a way you couldn’t fully comprehend in the moment.
 These exchanges are not unusual, and it’s only now that we are taking notice and understanding they are toxic and damaging over time.
 And they have a name—microaggressions.

-While many of us can easily identify overt forms of discrimination in the workplace, microaggressions are often far more subtle and so go unnoticed and unreported.
-As referenced in a Harvard Business Review article, studies indicate that these actions, which are a type of bias, are “at least as harmful” as more overt forms of racism.
+While many of us can easily identify overt forms of discrimination in the workplace, microaggressions are often far more subtle and go unnoticed and unreported.
+As referenced in a Harvard Business Review article, studies indicate these actions, which are a type of bias, are “at least as harmful” as more overt forms of racism.
 To address these behaviors in the workplace culture, we need to understand them in greater depth.